Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 As far as the networks priorities go we need to compell digital activity first; generate longer term security second and incubate social endevours last.
 This is paradoxically backwards from our real priorities of social justice; will this breed inequity?
 My thinking is so which is why I've spent the majority of my time on working off chain goverance first.
 We need an autonomous receptical of sufficient variety, complexity and maturity to govern itself and the eventually the network.
 Phew, thats an ask but its arising.

-Now it would seem that the three themes of utility, security and social impact need to run concurrently with special interest  even if there is a an uneven distribution of capacity between the technical and non technical.
+Now it would seem that the three themes of utility, security and social impact need to run concurrently with special interest of onboarding underrepresentive demographics and generating utility; ideally through eco credit methodology development.

 Integrating the "what", "how" and "why" we get a pretty concise mission statement: